Applicable Employee Classes:

 Occasionally, a waiver of a job search will be approved if the preferred candidate meets the qualifications specified in the job description and at least one of the following criteria apply:

-To initiate a waiver request, the department head must submit a letter to the Associate Vice President of Human Resources detailing the rationale for the request.
-The department head and the Associate Vice President of Human Resources must evaluate the internal mobility, equal opportunity, and affirmative action implications of the proposed action prior to filling a vacancy without a job search.
+To initiate a waiver request, the department head must submit a letter to the Vice President of Human Resources detailing the rationale for the request.
+The department head and the Vice President of Human Resources must evaluate the internal mobility, equal opportunity, and affirmative action implications of the proposed action prior to filling a vacancy without a job search.
 The provost or appropriate vice president must indicate his/her approval on the request.
 After a decision on the waiver request is made, the requesting department head will be notified.

 If a department has filled a vacancy by promoting an employee, upon promotion, the employee will receive an increase in pay sufficient to achieve the pay grade minimum of the new position.
-Such increases may result in a rate of pay no greater than the pay grade maximum, are subject to departmental budgetary limitations and approval by the provost or appropriate vice president and the Associate Vice President of Human Resources.
+Such increases may result in a rate of pay no greater than the pay grade maximum, are subject to departmental budgetary limitations and approval by the provost or appropriate vice president and the Vice President of Human Resources.
 Exceptions to this policy will require approval by the president, after review by the provost or appropriate vice president.